twood02/webtemplate/assignments/a4-raft-election.md

 // create a new Raft server instance: rf := Make(peers, me, persister, applyCh)

-// start agreement on a new log entry: rf.Start(command interface{}) (index, term, isleader)

 // ask a Raft for its current term, and whether it thinks it is leader rf.GetState() (term, isLeader)

-// each time a new entry is committed to the log, each Raft peer
-// should send an ApplyMsg to the service (or tester). type ApplyMsg
 ```

 A service calls `Make(peers,me,...)` to create a Raft peer.
 The peers argument is an array of network identifiers of the Raft peers (including this one), for use with RPC.
-The `me` argument is the index of this peer in the peers array. `Start(command)` asks Raft to start the processing to append the command to the replicated log. `Start()` should return immediately, without waiting for the log appends to complete.
-The service expects your implementation to send an `ApplyMsg` for each newly committed log entry to the `applyCh` channel argument to `Make()`.
+The `me` argument is the index of this peer in the peers array.
+In practice you will never call this yourself - the test cases will call this to setup several nodes and automatically configure the network connections between them.

 `raft.go` contains example code that sends an RPC (`sendRequestVote()`) and that handles an incoming RPC (`RequestVote()`).
 Your Raft peers should exchange RPCs using the `labrpc` Go package (source in `src/labrpc`).
 The tester can tell `labrpc` to delay RPCs, re-order them, and discard them to simulate various network failures.
 While you can temporarily modify `labrpc`, make sure your Raft works with the original `labrpc`, since that's what we'll use to test and grade your lab.
 Your Raft instances must interact only with RPC; for example, they are not allowed to communicate using shared Go variables or files.

 ## Your Task: Leader Election
 Implement Raft leader election and heartbeats (`AppendEntries` RPCs with no log entries).
 The goal is for a single leader to be elected, for the leader to remain the leader if there are no failures, and for a new leader to take over if the old leader fails or if packets to/from the old leader are lost.
 Run `go test -run 2A` to test your code.

+> The source code you've been provided is for an assignment that implements the full Raft protocol.
+We've removed many of the methods we won't use, but some are still there.
+You should focus on the sections of code referred to as `2A` (since this was the election phase of the original assignment).
+You won't need to implement pieces referred to as `2B` or `2C`.

 ### Hints:
   - You can't easily run your Raft implementation directly; instead you should run it by way of the tester, i.e. `go test -run 2A`.